How to Start a Travel Blog in 2024 (UPDATE: January 2024)

 All’s left now is to publish your first blog post, so go back to that black sidebar on the backend of your WordPress, hover over ‘all posts’, click on ‘add new’.
 Then title your blog post ‘My first post yaaaay!”, and in the subject box write something like “This is where my new life begins….”, click publish on the right-hand side.

 Now go back to the live version of your new blog onYOURNEWTRAVELBLOG.com!!
 And it’s live, CONGRATULATIONS!

-NOTE: The free themes aren’t super duper sexy, but if you don’t want to spend any more money, then of course they’ll do.
-You can find some premium themes from major wordpress designs companys like Woo Themes, or you can hire someone to design it for you.
+NOTE: The free themes aren’t super-duper sexy, but if you don’t want to spend any more money, then, of course, they’ll do.
+You can find some premium themes from major WordPress designs companies like Woo Themes, or you can hire someone to design it for you.